-These celebrations are among the oldest traditions of the Principality of Monaco, and have permeated the national culture in areas as diverse as religion, folklore, popular beliefs, history, literature, the arts, painting, music, coins and stamps.
+These celebrations are among the Principality of Monaco’s oldest traditions, and have permeated the national culture in areas as diverse as religion, folklore, popular beliefs, history, literature, the arts, painting, music, coins and stamps.

 The tradition derives from the so-called “Legend of St. Devota” passed down through a medieval document.
-It holds a special place in the heart of Monegasques, and has been documented throughout centuries of the city’s history.
+It holds a special place in the heart of Monegasques.

-According to the legend, Devota, a young Christian woman from Corsica, was martyred by the prefect Barbarus under Emperors Diocletian and Maximian on a date believed to have been in 303 or 304.
-Her body, removed the following night by believers, was placed in a boat, taken to Monaco and buried in a chapel in the Vallon des Gaumates near the port on 27 January of the same year.
+According to the legend, Devota, a young Christian woman from Corsica, was martyred by the prefect Barbarus under Emperors Diocletian and Maximian.
+Her body, believed to have been removed the following night by believers, was placed in a boat and taken to Monaco to be buried in a chapel in the Vallon des Gaumates on 27 January of the year 303 or 304.

 Under Honoré II in the seventeenth century, St. Devota became the patron saint of Monaco.

-According to an annual tradition established in 1874, a boat is burned on a pyre in the presence of the Sovereign and his family, accompanied by leading figures from Monaco.
-Following the burning of the boat, there is a fireworks display on Port Hercule.
+According to a tradition established in the 1870s, every year a boat is burned on a pyre in the presence of the Sovereign, the Royal Family and numerous high-profile figures from Monaco.
+Following the burning of the boat, there is a musical fireworks display on Port Hercule.

-On 27 January, the day of the festival, a solemn mass is celebrated in the Cathedral by the Archbishop of the Diocese.
-This is attended by the Royal Family, the Prince’s government, the elected assemblies and constitutional bodies, and many of the faithful.
+On 27 January, the day of the festival, a solemn mass is celebrated in the Cathedral by the Archbishop of Monaco.
+This religious ceremony is attended by the Royal Family, the Prince’s Government, the elected assemblies and constitutional bodies, and many of the faithful.
 After the ceremony, a procession involving Penitents of the Brotherhood of Mercy heads towards the Prince’s Palace with the shrine containing the relics, escorted by the Palace Guards.

 For more information, see: www.saintedevotemonaco.com